Master Easy Techniques to Propagate Identity and Key Values Across Your Graph

 Try it

-However, some restrictions apply.
-The identity must follow one of these conventions (case insensitive):
+Some very limited restrictions apply when propagating identities automatically.
+The identity relationship must follow one of these conventions (case insensitive):

-• The parent has the name ID and the child has the property name [EntityType]ID.
-For example, OrderID.
+1 - The parent has the property name 'ID', and the child has the property name '[EntityType]ID'

 {